Contents

 The primary purpose of traces is to form electronic circuits that connect the various components of the board.

-Therefore, the design of your traces will be shaped by the proposed PCB layout and the specific requirements of your components.
+Therefore, the proposed PCB layout and the specific requirements of your components will shape the design of your traces.

 When creating your PCB design, you’ll need to consider the position of your pads, through holes, and vias relative to the location of your traces.
 Doing so will help to ensure proper connectivity and performance.